-After a period as a single motor, the boat had the stern cut off and was converted to butty in 1951.
+After a period as a single motor from 1934, the boat had the stern cut off and was converted to butty in 1951.
 The black & white photograph (supplied by Nicola Watson) was taken in 1950, when it was captained by her grandfather James Dean, who worked it with Kangaroo and Roach.
 It was photographed at Gnosall in 1957 being towed in a line of three with two motors (Kangaroo at the front and Roach in the middle) ahead of it.
 This was apparently a common practice at this time.

 It later had the bow cut off square in order to be used for maintenance.
 It was subsequently converted back to a motor with the butty stern now used as the bow with only minor further modification.
 A full-length steel cabin was also added.
 The boat was also renamed to Leopard at some stage.

 1/1/1949 Purchased by BTC (D&IWE), NW Division fleet

 c1952 Converted to butty (unpowered) by partially rebuilding the stern